w3c/wai-website/pages/standards-guidelines/index.id.md

 lang: id   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry

-last_updated: 2024-03-18 # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2024-03-18 # Keep the date of the English version
 translators:
 - name: "Fri Rasyidi"   # Replace @@ with translator name
 #  link: @@